 While heart disease isn't as common in cats as it is in dogs, Feline Hypertrophic Cardiomyopathy (HCM) is relatively common.
-This is a condition which causes the walls of the heart to thicken and the heart's ability to function to decrease as a result.
+This is a condition which causes the walls of the heart to thicken and decreases the heart's ability to function.

 - Blindness and hearing loss

 Degeneration in the eyes and ears can lead to varying degrees of deafness and blindness in older pets, although this is more common in dogs than in cats.

 When these conditions are age-related they may come on slowly, allowing geriatric pets to adjust their behavior and making it difficult for pet owners to notice.